 I recently made Rice Krispie Treats with Little Miss Traybakes using the recipe we found on the cereal box but they weren’t quite the same as the ones I remember Mummy Traybakes making when I was younger.
-Then I remembered that the traybake from my childhood was made with Highland Toffee to give it extra chewiness.
-So when I found a recipe containing toffee in one of my retro recipe books, I knew I had to try to recreate that memory.
+Then I remembered that we made the traybake from my childhood with Highland Toffee to give it extra chewiness.
+So when I found a recipe for Toffee Rice Krispie Treats in one of my retro recipe books, I knew I had to try to recreate that memory.

 Unfortunately, they don’t sell Highland Toffee here in the US.
 I’m not even sure they still sell it back home.
 And even plain toffee seems hard to find over here.
 I did find some chocolate covered toffees and while I’m sure that would make a delicious traybake, I was aiming for the classic here.
 So, I used hard caramel candies (Werther’s Originals, to be precise) and they worked well.

 This was another recipe with a vague ingredient list.
 It called for “1 small packet of Rice Krispies” – is that one of those mini variety packs or the smallest size of the normal packets?!
 It also just said “2 bars of toffee” – now, your idea of a bar of toffee may well be much larger than mine, how am I supposed to know?!

 Using some educated guesswork, I arrived at a recipe that worked for me.
 Hold on, no guesswork.
 I’m an experienced traybake baker, so I obviously was able to work out the appropriate quantities for the recipe!

 And this is another very sticky one, so you definitely want to either line your tin or grease it thoroughly.

 Warning: these Toffee Rice Krispie Treats will stick to your teeth.
 Your dentist will not appreciate this traybake!

 4oz/110g Rice Krispies (other puffed rice cereals are available)